odelariva-gis/Urban-API-Repo/README.md

 generated](./image8.png){width="5.228512685914261in"
 height="1.2810903324584426in"}

-## Setting Up Environment Before Utilizing Notebook
+## Setting Up Environment Before Utilizing Notebook: Step 2

 ### Opening Python Command

-Open the Python command window so you can switch environments.
+Open the Python command window so that these environments may be switched.
 Normally, opening the Python command prompt will, by default, be in the ArcGIS Pro environment.
-Opening this window is the same as the step above.
+Opening this window is the same as the step above, in Step 1.

 1. Open you python environment by going to your ArcGIS Folder under your Windows Start Button